slevithan/regex/README.md

 `Regex.make` escapes special characters in interpolated strings (and values coerced to strings).
 This escaping is done in a context-aware and safe way that prevents changing the meaning or error status of characters outside the interpolated string.

 > As with all interpolation in `Regex.make`, escaped strings are treated as atomic units.
 In other words, a following quantifier repeats the whole unit rather than just the last character.
-And if interpolating into a character class, the escaped string is treated as a nested union if it contains more than one character node.
+And if interpolating into a character class, the escaped string is treated as a <kbd>v</kbd>-mode nested union if it contains more than one character node.

-As a result, `Regex.make` is a safe alternative to TC39 proposal [`RegExp.escape`](https://github.com/tc39/proposal-regex-escaping).
+As a result, `Regex.make` is a safe and context-aware alternative to JavaScript proposal [`RegExp.escape`](https://github.com/tc39/proposal-regex-escaping).

 ```js
 // Instead of